North Pembrokeshire and Fishguard Railway: Rosebush and Fishguard Railway

-Reaching Fishguard had long been an aspiration, and the Rosebush and Fishguard Railway was authorised by Act of Parliament on 8 August 1878.
+Reaching Fishguard had long been an aspiration, and the Rosebush and Fishguard Railway was authorised by the Rosebush and Fishguard Railway Act 1878 (41 & 42 Vict. c. ccxviii) of 8 August 1878.
 The line was to be nearly 14 miles in length, running from Rosebush, on the Narberth Road and Rosebush Railway line, through Puncheston and Letterston to Goodwick, on Fishguard Bay.
 There were running powers over the Narberth line; authorised capital was £90,000.

-A contract for construction was soon let, but the lack of available money delayed actual progress and in 1881 an Act had to be obtained authorising an extension of time.
+A contract for construction was soon let, but the lack of available money delayed actual progress and in 1881 the Rosebush and Fishguard Railway Act 1881 (44 & 45 Vict. c. cxcvi) had to be obtained authorising an extension of time.
 At the same time agreement was reached with the Narberth Road and Maenclochog Railway to operate the two lines (when complete) as a single entity.
 Even this new time extension proved not to be fruitful and the work was stopped, with a mile of formation made.